 Stumped for time and can’t visit the big finale of the Cherry Blossoms in mid-April but still want to see some of the blooms?
 I’ve listed in the order when the trees bloom from start to finish starting from Mid-March to around Mid-April, and where to find them!
 Keep in mind that different varieties of these Japanese Cherry blossoms are growing throughout the Old Town (Alstadt) of Bonn from Mid-March to Mid-April.

-**Tip: keep an eye on this website and Instagram posts like a hawk and look for Instagram hashtags relating to the Bonn Cherry blossoms for most recent photos.
+**Tip and Reminder again, lol: keep an eye on this website and Instagram posts like a hawk and look for Instagram hashtags relating to the Bonn Cherry blossoms for the most recent photos.
 We almost visited last weekend, but it wasn’t the right time due to the weather, nor were the blossoms fully bloomed yet.
 We only knew this through the website mentioned above, so it was great to have that as an update for when to visit.

 It’s good to note, the city requires masks on in public when visiting the Cherry Blossoms, so it is mandatory at this time.
 It’s the only way to visit the Cherry Blossoms without the city shutting down the street.
 For more information, please visit the Tourism of Bonn website.